Aryan-Jain-1710/Project-5-Sudoku-Solver/README.md

     - Python

 ## Setup
-Make sure you have the latest version of Python installed.
+Make sure to git clone this repository.
+After cloning, make sure the latest version of Python is installed and the project is ready for use!

 ## Repository Information